 Identify domain boundaries.
 Start by identifying the domain boundaries within your monolithic application.
 This helps determine which parts of the application you can extract into separate services.

-Create docker images.
+Create Docker images.
 When creating Docker images for your .NET services, use chiseled base images.
 These images contain only the minimal set of packages needed for .NET to run, which minimizes both the package size and the attack surface area.

 Use multi-stage Dockerfiles.
 Implement multi-stage Dockerfiles to separate build-time assets from the runtime container image.
 It helps to keep your production images small and secure.

-Run as nonroot user.
+Run as a nonroot user.
 Run your .NET containers as a nonroot user (via user name or UID, $APP_UID) to align with the principle of least privilege.
 It limits the potential effects of a compromised container.

 Listen on port 8080.
 When running as a nonroot user, configure your application to listen on port 8080.
 It's a common convention for nonroot users.